jonkim95/Alice/README.md

 # Alice
-Java implementation for the Alice project
+Python/Java implementation for the Alice project